Strength Training for Thriving: How to Build our Mental Health Muscles

 Photo by: Dan Meyer on Unsplash

-As we ease back into a life without masks, I have been reflecting on the hidden issues that the ongoing global crises have unmasked during the last two years.
-May is National Mental Health Awareness Month.
-Concerns about mental health have grown during COVID-19.
-Though many have suffered from mental health issues before the pandemic, these issues were too often concealed.
-Because COVID-19 has elevated awareness of mental health, what was once a fringe issue is now becoming a main-stream issue.
+I have been reflecting on the hidden issues that ongoing global events have unmasked over the last several years.
+May is National Mental Health Awareness Month, and concerns about mental health have grown to crisis proportion with teenagers experiencing a variety of mental health concerns, and suicide becoming the fourth largest cause of death among 15-29 year olds.
+What was once a fringe issue is now a main-stream issue.
 More and more people are coming into the light with their struggles.

 Recognizing the Need for Help

 People often assume that thriving is only about being upbeat and vital.
 However, thriving is a holistic endeavor—one that demands leaning in and tending to our vulnerabilities.
 Addressing those vulnerabilities provides us with profound opportunities to experience the fullness of our humanity, encounter love, and eventually grow through challenges.
 Being honest and unmasking our deepest selves is part of thriving.

 We are currently facing an alarming number of people with depression.
 When depressed, we are less energetic and motivated to pursue spiritual practices and meaningful connections with others.
 We need those to thrive.
 Consequently, those who suffer from depression need support.
 Record numbers are now looking for mental health services and support.
 According to the Center for Disease Control and Prevention, 11.3% of adults regularly experience feelings of worry, nervousness, or anxiety and about 350 million people in the world suffer from depression.
 Peer-to-peer support has been shown to be very effective for people experiencing acute emotional pain.
 These types of programs are becoming increasingly available today as other mental health providers continue to struggle to meet the demand for care.